camunda/camunda-docs/docs/reference/feel/builtin-functions/feel-built-in-functions-conversion.md

 It might override context entries if the keys are equal.
 The entries are overridden in the same order as the contexts in the given list.

-Returns `null` if one of the entries is not a context or if a context doesn't contain the required entries.
+Returns `null` if one of the entries is not a context, or if a context doesn't contain the required entries.

 * parameters:
   * `entries`: list of contexts